Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 5. How to Choose Male Fitting or Female Fitting for Your Application?

-So here’s the big question — how do you know which one to use?
+So here’s the big question — how do you know which fittings to use?

-Let us take a closer look at male fitting vs. female fitting, examining how to select the right type for your system.
+Let us take a closer look at male fitting vs female fitting,or male threads vs female threads.
+Examining how to select the right fittings for your system,and how to choose the male female joint.

 Feature Male Fitting Female Fitting